 What CBD products should I look into for my pet?

 Receptra Pet – CBD Tincture

-The Receptra Pet CBD oil tincture is formulated not just to deliver CBD, but also includes Omega 3 and 6 Fatty Acids.
+The Receptra Pet CBD oil tincture is formulated not just to deliver CBD, but also to include Omega 3 and 6 Fatty Acids.
 These are essential fatty acids, meaning your dog or cat can’t produce them naturally and needs to obtain them from other sources.
 This oil also contains MCT oil to help balance the thyroid, in turn helping overweight dogs lose weight and sedentary dogs feel energetic.
-Receptra Pet has a natural calming effect on pets that don’t respond well to new environments, loud noises, or being separated from their owner.
-This product is intended to be a daily health supplement, is non-GMO, vegan, and organic.
+Receptra Pet has a natural calming effect on pets that don’t respond well to new environments, loud noises or being separated from their owner.
+This product is intended to be a daily health supplement and is non-GMO, vegan, and organic.

 Pet Releaf Large Breed CBD Dog Treats